firebud2/staff-docs/teams-and-roles.md

     orchestration and management of third-party relations and affiliations.
 - **Marketing Representative**, responsible for the marketing and advertising of TCDX branding and products.
-- **Events Organizer**, responsible for the organization, maintenance, and management of community events both in-game and across our various services.
+- **Current Events Team Member**, responsible for the organization, maintenance, and management of community events both in-game and across our various services.
+These may range in scale but primarily small scale to be embedded between content at times.
+Some examples of their work would be dynamic event activities, festivals, tournaments, etc.
 - **Customer Service Representative**, general customer service representative.
+Core support team members.

 #### Miscellaneous
 - **Very Important Person**, a person of importance (such as an ex-staff member.
 - **Premium Member**, someone who has purchases or subscribed for a premium membership on our services.
 - **Sponsor**, a person or organization who has sponsored the project.
 - **Affiliate**, a person or organization officially partnered with TCDX.
 - **Contributor**, an arbitrary third-party contributor.
 This is left un-specified as there is no *real* limit to the contributions that are possible. *NOTE: This is a role, not a team.*
 - **Collaborator**, a contributor from a similar third-party project working towards a common goal. *NOTE: A common example would be someone who works on a similar project who contributes to this project based off their work and experience.*